GeorgeGray97/level5-portfolio/submission_point_5.md

 ---

-## The brief - User testing report
+## The brief - Usability testing report

 A simple summary report detailing your experience of usability testing and what the team learnt from the session including a discussion of the exit survey results.
 Illustrate with relevant screenshots.